paolobettotti/phoretic_swimmer_tracking/README.md

 # swimmer_tracking
-python routine to track the rototranslational movement of an active swimmer
+The routine takes as input the name of a video file and analyze the movement of a single object by detecting both translations and rotations.